CSCfi/csc-user-guide/docs/apps/pytorch.md

 All modules are based on containers using Apptainer (previously known as Singularity).
 Wrapper scripts have been provided so that common commands such as `python`, `python3`, `pip` and `pip3` should work as normal.

-For other commands, you need to prefix them with `apptainer_wrapper exec`, for example `apptainer_wrapper exec huggingface-cli`.
+For **PyTorch version 2.2 and earlier**, other commands need to be prefixed with `apptainer_wrapper exec`, for example `apptainer_wrapper exec huggingface-cli`.
 For more information, see [CSC's general instructions on how to run Apptainer containers](../computing/containers/run-existing.md).

+For **PyTorch version 2.3 and later**, we have used wrappers created with the tykky tool, and all commands provided by Python package should be wrapped and can be used directly.
+In case you really need to run something inside the container you can prefix with `_debug_exec` or run `_debug_shell` to open a shell session.

 !!! info "New users"